The Gold Forest is an area off limits to everyone not into the gold business. It is a remote stretch of land with its own rules of law.

 This area has been unofficially mined for more than 25 years.
 Every couple of months you read in the papers that the government will stop this gold rush endeavor – but nothing happens.

 When I was walking around with my camera, miners started to throw stones, because they suspected I would report to the government or environmental NGOs.
-But the officials, a.k.a. police and government, know what is happening here.
-It is also their business; they generate an extra income with gold – without paying taxes or royalties either.
+Police and government know what is happening here and it is also their business; they generate an extra income with gold – without paying taxes or royalties either.

 The Chinese investment company Zhong Xin now owns the concession that covers the whole mining area in Mondulkiri.
 The size of the total concession area of Preah Mear is unknown as the agreement has never been made public, but locals say it is about 45 square kilometers – a place that looks like the aftermath of a nuclear holocaust – in the middle of the rainforest.

-Chinese migrant workers earn 2000 USD a month and local, often tribal or indigenous people earn 70 USD a month – working every day in the Chinese mine.
+Chinese migrant workers earn $ 2000 a month and local, often tribal or indigenous people earn $ 70 a month – working every day in the Chinese mine.
 There is tension between the people, intercultural communication poisoned by racist behavior on both sides.

-Illegal mining is done without a plan or concept; miners do not share information.
+Illegal mining is done secretly miners do not share information.
 They dig sometimes up to 50 meters deep and then start fanning out with horizontal shafts.
 When accidents happen, the person stays buried in their shafts and the mining equipment is the gravestone left behind for corrosion.